nikitavoloboev/data/looking-back/2020/2020-september.md

 I 😻 [Remotive](https://remotive.io/) site design.
 So cute.
 Found it out through [MakeHub](https://makehub.io/).

 In 5 days I will send out my first newsletter.
 Excited.
 Would be curious to see how the format of the newsletter will evolve with time.
 I think the initial send out will be greatly influenced by [Gwern's newsletter](https://www.gwern.net/tags/newsletter) layout.
 Some links, some music.
 Some personal thoughts.
 Some photos.
 And a little boost for the next month to keep myself and maybe others going in chasing their dreams.

+## 27

+Started to work on a [little game](https://github.com/intr3st/divinity) using [Godot](https://godotengine.org) with my little brother and sister.
+It's theirs and my first game ever made.
+But will start small.
+The first task is to read through Godot docs and make a box movable with arrow keys on a 2d grid.

+I personally want to create something like Among Us.